FLinguenheld/ocrp13-Lettings/readme.md

 You can see the current variables with `heroku config`.

 **3 - DockerHub :**
-Create a repository with the same Heroku application name.
+Create a repository and save its name.

 **4 - CircleCI :**
 In the tab *projects*, search your GitHub repository and click on the button *Set Up Project*.
 Then select the